edithatogo/SALib/docs/user_guide/correlated_sobol.rst

 Example
 -------

-For a practical demonstration of how to use this method and interpret its results with the Ishigami function, please see the example script:
+For a practical demonstration of how to use this method and interpret its results with the Ishigami function, please see the example script :download:`ishigami_correlated_example.py <../../examples/sobol_correlated_experimental/ishigami_correlated_example.py>`.
-:ref:`ishigami_correlated_example` (TODO: Add a proper Sphinx reference or link if sphinx-gallery is used, for now, path below)

-The script can be found in the SALib examples directory:
-`examples/sobol_correlated_experimental/ishigami_correlated_example.py`